 NPAC SMS responds to the M-SET.

 If the numberPoolBlockSOA-Origination indicator is set to TRUE, the NPAC SMS sends the M-EVENT-REPORT, numberPoolBlockStatusAttributeValueChange, to the block holder SOA for the number pool block.
 The status attribute value change would contain the numberPoolBlockStatus set to ‘active’.
+For the XML interface, PATN – NpbAttributeValueChangeNotification.

 Block holder SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block Create Failed Resend NPAC SMS Updates (previously NNP flow 2.8)